 They’re often flavorless, have a weird texture, or – a super common complaint – they easily fall apart.

-To remedy this, Erin uses a chickpea-based recipe that comes together quickly in the food processor, then forms that mixture into patties and bakes the mounds before grilling or frying on the stove until golden brown.
+I love trying homemade alternative patties, from winter squash to sweet potato.
+And Erin has her own tricks up her sleeve to make them extra tasty.
+To remedy the usual bland recipe, Erin uses a chickpea-based recipe that comes together quickly in the food processor, then forms that mixture into patties and bakes the mounds before grilling or frying on the stove until golden brown.

 The preliminary bake time firms up the burgers, making them much more stable and able to hold their shape.
 The final grill or quick fry creates a deliciously crisp exterior for a satisfying bite.